chrismdp/chrismdp.github.com/_posts/2010-03-29-announcing-edash.markdown

 This is the version currently running on a screen at [Eden](http://edendevelopment.co.uk).

-*IMPORTANT NOTE: This application only works on Chrome.* There is enough browser specific hackery to render it unusable in other browsers currently.
-Patches to fix this most welcome.
+*IMPORTANT NOTE: This application only works on [Chrome](http://google.com/chrome).* There is enough browser specific hackery to render it unusable in other browsers currently.
+Patches to fix this are most welcome.

 That said, I've put together a short screencast showing it off, along with how to get it running: